devices on a LAN or between two or more LANs

 PACKET – A unit of information transmitted as a whole from one device to

-2. FAST ETHERNET – Allow for an increase speed of transmission, a new
+another on a network. - FAST ETHERNET – Allow for an increase speed of transmission, a new

 standard that supports 100 Mbps.
 It requires the use